-- a) All tyres must be operated in accordance with the prescriptions issued prior to each Event by the FIA and the procedures set out in the Appendix to these Sporting Regulations. - b) The only sets of tyres which may be used during an Event are those which are defined in Article 24.2(a). - Any driver who uses a set of tyres of differing specifications or tyres not allocated to him during the race may not cross the Line on the track more than twice before returning to the pits and changing them for a set of tyres of the same specification.
-A penalty under Article 38.3d) will be imposed on any driver who does not change tyres as specified above.
-For the avoidance of doubt, a set of tyres of differing specifications will not be considered when assessing the number of specifications used during the race. - c) Tyres will only be deemed to have been used once the car's timing transponder has shown that it has left the pit lane. - d) If an additional driver is used (see Article 26.1b)) he must use the tyres allocated to the nominated driver he replaced. - e) If an additional specification of dry-weather tyre is made available in accordance with Article 24.1b) two (2) sets of these tyres will be allocated to each driver for use during any free practice session P1 and P2.
-Any such tyres must be electronically returned no later than two (2) hours after the end of P3P2.
-The manner in which these tyres must be used will be prescribed in the Event Notes issued by the Race Director. - f) If either P1 or P2 are declared wet one (1) additional set of intermediate tyres will be made available to any driver who used a set of intermediate tyres during either session.
-Under such circumstances, one (1) used set of intermediate tyres must be electronically returned before the start of the qualifying practice session. - If neither P1 nor P2 are declared wet, but the likelihood of P3 being declared wet is deemed by the FIA to be high, one (1) additional set of intermediate tyres will be made available to all drivers.
-Under such circumstances, one (1) set of intermediate tyres must be electronically returned before the start of the qualifying practice session. - g) From the thirteen (13) sets of dry-weather tyres allocated to each driver under Article 24.2c): - i) One (1) set of the mandatory Q3 tyre specification may not be used nor returned before Q3 and, for the cars that qualified for Q3, one set of the same specification must be electronically returned no later than three and a half (3.5) hours after the end of Q3.
+- a) All tyres must be operated in accordance with the prescriptions issued prior to each Event by the FIA and the Supplier, including any additional or modified and the procedures set out in the Appendix to these Sporting Regulations or as communicated directly by the FIA and the Supplier. - b) The only sets of tyres which may be used during an Event are those which are defined in Article 24.2a).

+Any driver who uses a set of tyres of differing specifications or tyres not allocated to him during the sprint qualifying session or the race may not cross the Line on the track more than twice before returning to the pits and changing them for a set of tyres of the same specification.
+A penalty under Article 3847.3d will be imposed on any driver who does not change tyres as specified above.
+For the avoidance of doubt, a set of tyres of differing specifications will not be considered when assessing the number of specifications used during the race.

+- c) Tyres will only be deemed to have been used once the car's timing transponder has shown that it has left the pit lane. - d) If an additional driver is used (see Article 26.1b)) he must use the tyres allocated to the nominated driver he replaced. - e) If an additional specification of dry-weather tyre is made available in accordance with Article 24.1b) two (2) sets of these tyres will be allocated to each driver for use during P1 and P2.
+Any such tyres must be electronically returned no later than two (2) hours after the end of P2. - f) At each Event where a sprint qualifying session is scheduled, if either P1 or the qualifying practice session are declared wet, one (1) additional set of intermediate tyres will be made available to any driver who used a set of intermediate tyres during either session.
+Under such circumstances, one (1) used set of intermediate tyres must be electronically returned before the start of the sprint qualifying session.

+If neither P1 nor the qualifying practice session are declared wet, but the likelihood of P2 being declared wet is deemed by the FIA to be high, one (1) additional set of intermediate tyres will be made available to all drivers.
+Under such circumstances, one (1) set of intermediate tyres must be electronically returned before the start of the sprint qualifying session.

+If intermediate or wet weather tyres are used during the sprint qualifying session, one (1) additional set of intermediate tyres will be made available to all drivers.

+g) At each Event where a sprint qualifying session is not scheduled, if either P1 or P2 are declared wet one (1) additional set of intermediate tyres will be made available to any driver who used a set of intermediate tyres during either session.
+Under such circumstances, one (1) used set of intermediate tyres must be electronically returned before the start of the qualifying practice session.

+If neither P1 nor P2 are declared wet, but the likelihood of P3 being declared wet is deemed by the FIA to be high, one (1) additional set of intermediate tyres will be made available to all drivers.
+Under such circumstances, one (1) set of intermediate tyres must be electronically returned before the start of the qualifying practice session.